TanishkaMarrott/Decoding-The-TOGAF-Framework/ADM/Overview.md

 4 --> Having a detailed implementation plan/ action plan laid out:-

 This means having a detailed roadmap in place to move from the Current Architecture to the Desired/ Target Architecture.
-Making sure we're aligning the business architecture with the data, application and Technology Architecture.
+Making sure we're aligning the business architecture with the Data, Application and Technology Architecture.

 Phase C :- Information Systems Architecture:- Comprises the Data and Application Architecture part, 1--> An efficient data management and governance part plus ensuring the application deployment, integrations is in lines with the business objectives